• Skip to primary navigation

 Try serving alongside my 15 Minute Lemon Caper Chicken Breasts for a great tasting dinner in under 30 minutes.

-How long does Vegan potato salad keep?
+How long does potato salad keep?

 Store any leftover potato salad in a covered dish in the fridge for 2-3 days.